HomeWordPressBlogPricingDemoContactDocs

 UK regulators have drawn a hard line.
 By April 30, 2026, major social and video platforms must demonstrate to Ofcom and the Information Commissioner's Office (ICO) how they are enforcing age restrictions and implementing stronger age assurance.
 Meta (Facebook and Instagram), TikTok, YouTube, Snapchat, Roblox, and X are in scope.
 This is not a consultation; it is a deadline.
 Ofcom has said it will take enforcement action if responses are inadequate and will report publicly in May 2026.

-What regulators want is clear: move beyond self-declaration.
-The ICO has written to the same platforms calling for "modern, viable" age checks, including facial age estimation or digital ID, so that under-13s cannot access services not designed for them.
-Ofcom research underscores the stakes: a large majority of 10–12 year olds already have social profiles, and many 8–12 year olds access sites that are supposed to be off-limits.
-The message is that "we will block children" is no longer enough; platforms must show how.
+Regulators want platforms to move beyond self-declaration.
+The ICO has written to the same companies calling for "modern, viable" age checks, including facial age estimation or digital ID, so that under-13s cannot access services not designed for them.
+Ofcom’s own research shows how wide the gap is: most 10–12 year olds already have social profiles, and many 8–12 year olds still reach sites that are supposed to be off-limits.
+Saying “we will block children” is not enough on its own; platforms need to show how they do it.

 UK